 Please prepare all these documents carefully ahead of your appointment.

 To register at the municipality of Diemen, you need to make an appointment.
 You can do this by calling the following number:

 Please make sure you print out and fill in the required forms before going to the city hall.

 You'll receive your BSN by post at your address in the Netherlands within 2 to 3 weeks.

 Register in other municipalities

-Once in the Netherlands, it’s useful to open a Dutch bank account.
-International money transfers are usually very expensive and take days to process.
+Once in the Netherlands, it’s helpful to open a Dutch bank account.
+International money transfers are usually costly and take days to process.
 Also, credit cards are not widely accepted.
-With the debit card you receive when opening a Dutch bank account, it is easy and free of charge to pay at supermarkets, cafes and restaurants.
+The debit card you receive when opening a Dutch bank account is easy and free of charge to pay at supermarkets, cafes, and restaurants.

 Choose a bank

 You can open a student bank account at several banks in the Netherlands.

 You can make an appointment online at ABN AMRO.
 To complete the opening of your bank account, you'll need to visit one of their desks.
 For the necessary verification, you will need: